guggero/bip-schnorr/README.md

 [![Dependency Status](https://david-dm.org/guggero/bip-schnorr.svg)](https://david-dm.org/guggero/bip-schnorr)
 [![devDependency Status](https://david-dm.org/guggero/bip-schnorr/dev-status.svg)](https://david-dm.org/guggero/bip-schnorr#info=devDependencies)

+**NOTE: This code is based on an early draft of the Shnorr BIP and is currently not compatible with what's implemented in Bitcoin Core anymore**.
+Contributions to restore compatibility are very welcome!

 This is a pure JavaScript implementation of the standard 64-byte Schnorr signature scheme over the elliptic curve *secp256k1* and its application in the `MuSig` [multi-signature scheme proposed by Blockstream](https://blockstream.com/2018/01/23/musig-key-aggregation-schnorr-signatures/).